gitctrlx/JetYOLO/README.md

 #### Single-Stream Inference Application:

 This feature enables real-time tracking and boundary detection for individuals and vehicles using a single video stream.
 The application utilizes DeepStream for efficient processing.

+This example is based on the `app/ds_yolo_tracker` directory, showcasing its processing pipeline as illustrated below:

 ![](./assets/ds_track_pipe.png)